dibley1973/StoredProcedureFramework/README.md

 * This project has been inspired by and some of the code will be strongly based upon the great work carried out by "bluemoonsailor" at "Mindless Passenger".
 See link: [https://mindlesspassenger.wordpress.com/2011/02/02/code-first-and-stored-procedures/]

-This is an on-going project, but v0.5 is currently being considers as a Release Candidate as it is stable.
+This is an on-going project, 0.7 is WIP, but v0.6 is the most recent Release Candidate as it is stable.

 ## Versions
-* 0.6 WIP (bug fix and code cleaning)
+* 0.7 WIP
+* 0.6 (Release Candidate) Cleaned code and preparation for adding SQL UDF support
 * 0.5 (Release Candidate) This version supports transactions.
 * 0.4
 * 0.3 This version supports stored procedures with Table Value Parameters.